rytheranderson/cif2lammps/README.md

 ```
 python main_conversion.py --cifs directory_of_cifs
 ```
 where "directory_of_cifs" is a directory with the cifs you want to convert.
-By default this will convert the cifs serially and add the data and in files to a new directory called unopt_lammps_data.
+By default, this will convert the cifs serially and add the data and in files to a new directory called unopt_lammps_data.
 The options currently are:
 ```
 --parallel
 ```